 Next thing they knew, their mother was tucking herself behind their father while he pulled his shirt back on and began refastening the buttons.
 He cleared his throat, "What?
 Haven't you ever seen two people showing their love for each other?"
 He paused with his own amusement as my grandmother gave him a light smack on his bicep.
 He looked meaningfully at his children as they all turned beat red, a trait we all seem to have been cursed with from my grandmother.

-That was the first year the school introduced the concept of caring for a baby while dealing with real life situations.
+It was the first year the school introduced the concept of caring for a baby while dealing with real life situations.
 They didn't get just a sack of flour either.
-My grandparents were able to find an affordable program through our church that provided the school with the latest in technology, computerized baby dolls made to simulate real babies.
+My grandparents were able to find an affordable program through our church to provide the school with the latest in technology, computerized baby dolls made to simulate real babies.
 Each student had to care for one of these babies throughout the school year.
-However, it wasn't that simple.
+However, it wasn't so simple.

 The following week, they began parenthood.
 The students learned quickly they couldn't just ignore the life-like babies.
-The technology included a monitor that was downloaded at the end of each week and they were graded based on a program that calculated any time you mistreated, or cared for the doll.
+The technology included a monitor that was downloaded at the end of each week.
+They were graded based on a program, which calculates any time they mistreated, or cared for the doll.
 The whole thing lasted their entire freshman year, including holidays and spring break.
 Thus began their desire for abstinence as teenagers.

-"Thank you father, but that will not be necessary."
+"Thank you father, but it will not be necessary."
 Her face was a slightly deeper shade of red after she finished.

 My grandfather grasped my grandmother's hand as he began walking toward them.
 "Very well then.
 Now, I expect you to clean up the mess you have created and everything to be back to normal by the time your mother and I are finished with our nap."
-He raised his eyebrows suggestively and my grandmother giggled behind him.
-Groans were heard throughout and my grandfather had his signature smirk of victory.
-That same weekend Uncle Garrett proposed to Aunt Kate.
+He raised his eyebrows suggestively.
+My grandmother giggled behind him.
+Groans were heard throughout.
+My grandfather had his signature smirk of victory.
+It was the same weekend Uncle Garrett proposed to Aunt Kate.

 While Aunt Kate looks like my grandmother's double, Uncle Riley looks like a spitting image of my grandfather.
 My great grandparents often told us how much the twins are a perfect combination of them.
 Uncle JW has all the facial features of my grandfather with our grandmother's auburn hair and chocolate eyes.
 My mother, Carly, has my grandmother's facial features with my grandfather's dark-brown, curly hair and blue eyes.

 "Jared, sweetie, could you gather the children for lunch?"
 My wife wraps her arms around my shoulders and leans down to peck my lips.
 "Also, Makenna should be awake from her nap soon.
 Please bring her downstairs too."
-She looks at me with her emerald-green eyes and I am as lost as ever.
+She looks at me with her emerald-green eyes; I am as lost as ever.
 Her giggle breaks me from my trance.
-"Did you hear me, honey?"
+"Did you hear me, Honey?"

 Smiling back at her, I pull her into my lap and give her a searing kiss.
-I pull away and she follows until she hears the laughter around us.
+I pull away; she follows until she hears the laughter around us.

 "I know that feeling well."
 My grandmother says between giggles.
 "I think it is a talent passed down through all the men of the Milas line."
 With those words, all the male descendants of my grandfather react with smirks and chests puffing out in pride.
 My face heats slightly with my inherited blush.
-"I've seen that reaction many times throughout the years, my dear."
+"I've seen these reactions many times throughout the years, my dear."